If you have graduated from an Institute-accredited Qualifying Course, you are eligible for Graduate Membership.

 - A free copy of our magazine, The Ergonomist.

 - The opportunity to network, learn and gain opportunities from a vibrant, supportive community.

 Read more details about the benefits of membership.

 No, but you can become an Associate Member.
 You could then gain experience and CPD that would support a future application for Registered or Technical Membership.

-£95 per year.
-That’s less than £8 per month if you spread the cost with monthly direct debit payments.
+£96 per year.
+That’s just £8 per month if you spread the cost with monthly direct debit payments.

 No, you will need to upgrade to Registered Member first, as only Registered Members and Fellows are eligible for Chartered status.

 Upgrading can take a little while, and even if you have all the boxes ticked, your CPD up to date, your referees in place, and have been mentored, your application will need to go through our internal processes and be assessed by our Professional Affairs Board.
 However, you could still become Chartered within just 4 years of graduation if you get broad experience during that time.